 Islam is the official religion of Brunei, with two-thirds of the population adhering to it.
 Other faiths present are Buddhism (13%), Christianity (10%) and Freethinkers (ca. 7%).

-Modern-day Bruneians still wear a style of traditional Malayan dress (see Malay baju kurung: information) that has been in existence since the 15th century.
+Modern-day Bruneians still wear a style of traditional Malayan dress (see Malay baju kurung: General information) that has been in existence since the 15th century.
 The men wear three different styles of this basic costume: the baju kurung cekak musang, the baju kurung teluk belanga and a third style especially for Brunei traditional dress with a handkerchief or a piece of cloth attached where the buttons are, however this is barely seen nowadays.
 Although the design of such garments once denoted social status, contemporary Bruneians tend to be less aware of these signifiers.